Go Back

 • Place the airtight lid on the jar and give it a good shake.

-• Label the jar with the herbs used, the kind of alcohol (or glycerine) used, and the date made.
+• Label the jar with the herbs used, the kind of alcohol, and the date made.

-• Check on your jars weekly, giving them a good shake.
+• Check on your jar daily, giving it a good shake.
 Be sure the alcohol is still fully covering the herbs.
 If needed, you can add more alcohol.

-• After 4-6 weeks, strain the alcohol, making sure to squeeze all the liquid from the herbs.
+• After 1-2 weeks, strain the herbs with a tightly woven cloth (butter muslin, cotton cloth, or a clean cotton shirt), making sure to squeeze all the liquid from the herbs.

-• Using a funnel, pour the liquid into the dark glass jars for storage.
+• Using a funnel, pour the liquid into the optional amber tincture bottles for storage.

 • Store in a cool, dark place, such as a medicine cabinet or shelf in your pantry.